 But here’s the difference; In any given brick & mortar retailer, space is limited, and there’s a limited number of brands and products on the shelves.
 On the other hand, the online retailer’s endless aisle can contain a seemingly infinite number of products.
 One of my favorite examples is peanut butter, where a handful of brands and a few dozen products can be found in the grocery aisle.
 But, search for peanut butter on Amazon, and you’ll see more than 1000+ products!

-Consumer good companies can use shopper marketing tactics to draw attention to their products in stores, but the endless aisle is a different beast altogether.
+Consumer goods companies can use shopper marketing tactics to draw attention to their products in stores, but the endless aisle is a different beast altogether.
 So for companies that rely on online retailers, Retail Media advertising has moved from “a good thing to do” to a “must do.”

 A new era requires a new way of thinking.
-At Skai, we believe the way forward is Connected Commerce Advertising, a strategic approach in which other digital advertising channels are unified with Retail Media to work towards the common goal of driving sales on online retails such as Amazon.
+At Skai, we believe the way forward is Connected Commerce Advertising, a strategic approach in which other digital advertising channels are unified with Retail Media to work towards the common goal of driving sales on online retailers such as Amazon.

 Two of those critical channels are Paid Search and Social Advertising which can play important roles in driving awareness, consideration, and traffic to online retailers.
-For consumer good companies that rely on online retailers, it makes sense that a good portion of these two channel investments should be redirected away from their owned websites and to online stores to maximize transactions.
+For consumer goods companies that rely on online retailers, it makes sense that a good portion of these two channel investments should be redirected away from their owned websites and to online stores to maximize transactions.

 With Amazon Attribution, marketers can optimize the traffic from Paid Search and Social Advertising to drive Amazon sales & revenue